 Note: SEVIS will automatically terminate the student’s SEVIS record if you do not complete the transfer process by activating the record.
-Complete the process within 30 days of the program start date.
+Complete the process within 30 days of the initial session start date.

-If the student does not report to the school and enroll full-time, you must terminate the record with the reason of Transfer Student – No Show within 30 days of the program start date.
+If the student does not report to the school and enroll full-time, you must terminate the record with the reason of Transfer Student – No Show within 30 days of the initial session start date.

 If you are accepting a student whose SEVIS record was released to your school in Terminated status, you will get the record in Draft status.
-Upon submitting the record to the system, the student’s record will still be in Terminated status ( you are not required to accept a transfer from a student with a Terminated SEVIS record ).You will need to recommend reinstatement, and the student must apply to USCIS for reinstatement.
+Upon submitting the record to the system, the student’s record will still be in Terminated status.
+(You are not required to accept a transfer of a Terminated SEVIS record).
+In most cases, you will need to recommend reinstatement, and the student must apply to USCIS for reinstatement.
 The record will then be on the lists of students pending reinstatement and in transfer status.

 While USCIS adjudicates the reinstatement, the student has specific requirements:

 Contact the DSO from the transfer-out school and ask them to cancel the transfer.
 That DSO can then transfer the record to the correct school or take other appropriate action.
-If you need help contacting the student or the DSO at the transfer-out school, call the SEVIS Help Desk at 800-892-4829.
+If you need help contacting the student or the DSO at the transfer-out school, call the SEVP Response Center at 800-892-4829.

 You can transfer the record back to the correct school.
 Contact the DSO at the transfer-out school or the student and determine to which school the student actually plans to transfer.
 It is a good idea to coordinate with the DSO of the transfer-in school to ensure you have the correct school code.
-If you need assistance contacting the student or the transfer-out school, or if the student was on OPT, call the SEVIS Help Desk at 800-892-4829.
+If you need assistance contacting the student or the transfer-out school, or if the student was on OPT, call the SEVP Response Center at 800-892-4829.